QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 The `ValueError` tells us that operands could not be broadcast together.

-Here is a visual representation of why this broadcasting cannot be executed:
+Here is a visual representation to show why this broadcasting cannot be executed:

 ```{code-cell} python3
 ---